 Psychological Effects of Being Ghosted

-Losing a friend or lover is never easy, especially when it happens without your participation.
-Upon being ghosted, you may feel disoriented, betrayed, and hurt – these emotions are natural.
+Losing a lover or friend is never simple, especially when it happens without your participation.
+Upon being ghosted, you may feel disoriented, betrayed, and hurt – these emotions are organic.

 Consequences of Ghosting Someone

-The ghoster does not go unaffected.
-Since ghosting tends to be an unhealthy coping mechanism, individuals are likely to suffer some consequences from abandoning another person.
-Researchers tried to explore their state of mind after vanishing from someone’s life via surveys and questionnaires.
+Despite what you may believe, the ghoster does not go unaffected.
+Since ghosting tends to be an unhealthy coping mechanism, individuals are likely to encounter some consequences from abandoning another person.
+Researchers tried to explore their state of mind after vanishing from someone’s life via questionnaires and surveys.

-They have found that people who ghost their lover or acquaintance can suffer from:
+They have concluded that those who ghost their lover or acquaintance can suffer from:

-• An inability to build lasting connections.
-Ghosting a loved one can leave you feeling emotionally stunted.
-It can create a pattern of unhealthy interactions with people.
-An inability to form meaningful relationships can leave you existing in an emotional vacuum.
+- Inability to build lasting connections.
+Ghosting a loved one can leave you emotionally stunted.
+It can create a pattern of unhealthy interaction with people.
+An inability to form meaningful connections can leave you existing in an emotional vacuum.

-• Guilt and low self-worth.
-Most people who ghost also experience negative emotions.
+- Guilt and low self-confidence.
+Most people who ghost also experience painful feelings.
 For instance, they tend to feel shame, awkwardness, and anxiety after ghosting a partner.

-• Declining social skills.
+- Declining social skills.
 When someone cuts communication suddenly, it can cause them to feel a lack of empathy.
-They struggle to understand the other person’s feelings and reactions.
+They struggle to comprehend the other person’s feelings and reactions.

-• Fear of confrontation.
-The more often you ghost someone, the more difficult it gets to confront people face to face.
+- Fear of confrontation.
+The more frequently you ghost someone, the more difficult it gets to face others.
 Sometimes it comes from the desire to avoid hurting others.
-Yet, if you rely on ghosting to avoid conflict, you can develop a chronic fear of intimacy.
+Yet, if you rely on ghosting to escape conflict, you can develop a chronic fear of intimacy.

 😥 Why Do People Ghost?